-No tetherless release allowed: if the LOCO key is pressed while the DT402/R is running in tetherless mode, the addresses selected will not be released unless the throttle is plugged in to LocoNet.
+No tetherless release allowed: if the LOCO key is pressed while the DT500 is running in IR tetherless mode, the addresses selected will not be released unless the throttle is plugged in to LocoNet.
 This is the factory default, but can be changed in the throttle's option setup.
 See Section 10.0 (IRRelease).

-Tetherless release allowed: if the LOCO key is pressed while the DT402/R is running in tetherless mode, the address selected on that side of the throttle will be released immediately and that throttle will become inactive.
-To re-select this loco address plug your DT402/R in to LocoNet and select the loco address on the throttle.
+Tetherless release allowed: if the LOCO key is pressed while the DT500 is running in IR tetherless mode, the address selected on that side of the throttle will be released immediately and that throttle will become inactive.
+To re-select this loco address plug your DT500 in to LocoNet and select the loco address on the throttle.

-8.1.3 Multiple Unit Operations While Tetherless
+8.1.3 Multiple Unit Operations While IR Tetherless

-Consists must be assembled and broken up while the DT402/R is plugged in to LocoNet.
-MU operations are locked out while the DT402/R is running tetherless.
-Once a consist is assembled, it can be operated normally using the DT402/R in tetherless mode.
-In Duplex Radio, the DT402D will keep track of, and display fast time while tetherless.
+Consists must be assembled and broken up while the DT500 is plugged in to LocoNet.
+MU operations are locked out while the DT500 is running IR tetherless.
+Once a consist is assembled, it can be operated normally using the DT500 in tetherless mode.
+In Duplex Radio, the DT500D can assemble and break up consists without being plugged in.